Islam in the Netherlands: Religiosity

 In 2002, roughly 50% Muslims attended mosque at least once every 2 weeks.
-This was higher than the amount of Roman Catholics (25%) who attended church once at least once every 2 weeks, but lower than the amount of Calvinists who did the same (55%).
+This was higher than the number of Roman Catholics (25%) who attended church once at least once every two weeks, but lower than the number of Calvinists who did the same (55%).
 By 2009, only 24% of Muslims in the Netherlands attended mosque once a week.

 A 2004 study found that the importance of Islam in the lives of Dutch Muslims, particularly of second-generation immigrants was decreasing.
 This observation was based on the reducing participation of younger Muslims in Islamic rituals, organizations, and prayer.
 The study also predicted that the trend would continue with increasing education and "individualization".
 However, the study also found that second-generation immigrants attached more importance to religion that the first generation as an "individual experience."
 The study concluded "the expression of religiosity by Muslim youth was not much different to that of their Dutch Christian or Jewish peers".

 According to a 2011 survey, roughly 60% of Muslim women of Moroccan or Turkish origin wear a headscarf.
 The most common reasons cited for wearing a headscarf was "religious obligation" following by "cultural tradition."
 On the other hand, the wearing of full veils is incredibly rare, with an estimated less than 500 Muslim women in the country choosing to don a niqab or burqa.
 Of the women who do wear full-face veils, 60% of them are converts to Islam.